spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 1. You need an active AWS cloud account with all the permissions listed below in the **AWS Cloud Account Permissions** section.

-2. Register your AWS cloud account in Palette, as described in the **Creating an AWS Cloud Account** section below.
+2. Register your AWS cloud account in Palette, as described below in the **Creating an AWS Cloud Account** section.

 3. You should have an Infrastructure Cluster profile created in Palette for AWS.

-4. Palette creates compute, network, and storage resources on AWS, during the provisioning of Kubernetes clusters.
+4. Palette creates compute, network, and storage resources on AWS while provisioning of Kubernetes clusters.
 Ensure there is sufficient capacity in the preferred AWS region for the creation of the following resources:
       - vCPU
       - VPC
       - Elastic IP